What is embedding?

 Objective expert: give the central team leverage!

-Embedded is just one of many coordination models.
+Embedding is just one of many coordination models.
 Coordination models give you a menu of choices to choose from when solving your inter-team coordination issues.

 See anything I missed?
 Disagree with this?
 Please let me know your thoughts!